A first trimester ultrasound is an examination you have during the first 13 weeks of pregnancy.

 Due to the size of the developing structures and embryo, it is uncommon to perform an ultrasound before 5 weeks gestation (5 weeks after the start of your last menstrual period).
-Ultrasound is not consistently able to confirm viability and fetal heart activity prior to 6 weeks gestation, so unless there is an urgent need to have a scan earlier most of these ultrasounds are performed after 6 weeks and ideally at 8 weeks for dating purposes.
+Ultrasound is not consistently able to confirm viability and fetal heart activity prior to 6 weeks gestation, so unless there is an urgent need to have an early pregnancy and dating scan earlier most of these ultrasounds are performed after 6 weeks and ideally at 8 weeks for dating purposes.
 Urgent cases may still be performed earlier, please discuss this with your referring doctor.

 Common indications for conducting a 1st trimester ultrasound include:

 - Previous miscarriage

 - To determine the number of embryos.

 Your ultrasound may be performed transabdominally (on the skin of the abdomen) or transvaginally.
 Transvaginal ultrasound involves placing a thin transducer (slightly thicker than a tampon) into the vagina.
 The transvaginal ultrasound can offer extra detail to the examination as it allows the ultrasound probe to come into close proximity to the uterus (womb).
 A transvaginal scan is optional for all patients and it is your decision whether to proceed with that part of the examination.

 Ultrasound, both transabdominal and transvaginal, is considered to be safe during the first trimester of pregnancy.

 Your examination will be performed by a sonographer.
 Upon being taken into the examination room the sonographer will introduce themselves, confirm your identity and examination.
 A clear gel is applied to the skin over the area to be examined.
 The ultrasound probe is moved over the surface to study the structures below.